Koryu Sparring

 I also do plenty of live resistance and non-compliance training in reality-based combat in my role instructing civilians, police and military.
 But that isn't sparring.
 This is an entirely separate beast to Gendai Budo.

-Sparring does not and cannot accurately simulate a real fight - that's day 1, lesson 1 of every police and military course I have taught.
+Sparring does not and cannot accurately simulate a real fight - that's day 1, lesson 1 of every reality-based course I have taught.
 That does not mean it has no worth.
 As I noted, there are athletic and psychological benefits just not for the Koryū 'I' personally practice.

 When is a fight not a duel?